radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 * Allow borrowings to borrowers.
 * Allow borrowers to repay loans.
 * Forbid to anyone to have multiple loans at the same time (but an account could lend and then borrow some xrd tokens).
+* Assign a bonus fee/extra reward for any borrower/lender reaching a certain level of successfull completed operations

 ## Details of Design